 You’ll need information about:

-Once received we will process your application within ten business days.
+Once received we will review your application within ten business days.

 We are here to help If you have any questions or need assistance completing this application please contact us.